 - Once your firm has VAT registered, you will be able to recoup the tax paid on all purchases.
 This needs to be weighed against the value-added tax that your company is paying and collecting.
 You may be eligible to claim a sizable amount of VAT if you have made investments in machinery, computers, and other forms of equipment.
 If you're lucky, the HMRC will really give you cash when it's time to file your VAT return.

 So, give a boost to your company and push your employees and yourself to opt for our professional VAT courses.

 The VAT is compulsory only if your business turnover is around £85000 or more.

-Even if company’s turnover is less den, the prescribed amount still company can register itself voluntarily and can provide benefits from the same.
+Even if a company's turnover is less than the mentioned amount, still the company can register itself voluntarily and can take benefits.

 - Reduced Rate – 5%

 - Zero Rate – 0%

 Who Can Enrol On VAT Courses?